vasu-dargar/project_stock/README.md

 2- MySQL database with connection to python on system (Link - 'https://dev.mysql.com/downloads/installer/')

 Process to start application(on localhost -> http://127.0.0.1:8000/) -
-1- Install Django on your system using command 'python -m pip install Django' on cmd 2- Create a database(my_database) in MySQL installed on your system using command 'create database my_database' Username - root
+1- Install Django on your system using command 'pip install Django' on cmd 2- Create a database(my_database) in MySQL installed on your system using command 'create database my_database' Username - root
    Password - project_stock_pass